 The jewel of the reign of Shah Jahan, it was here centuries later after it’s construction that Pandit Jawaharlal Nehru made his famous ‘Tryst with destiny’ speech at the emergence of the Indian independence in 1947.
 As tradition continues, every year our Prime Minister hoists the tricolour at the magnificent Lahori Gate of the fortress and addresses the celebration with a customary speech.
 Shah Jahan’s Lal Qila was the central point of his rule in Delhi.
 Even today walking on the premise, through the Diwan-i-Khas and Diwan-i-Aam the nostalgia of the courtesy of the Persian durbars creeps in.
 Try hard enough and you might just hear the giggles of the wives and mistresses of the former emperors in Rang Mahal.

-Read More: 5 Incredible places to visit in Agra
+Read More: 12 beautiful places to visit in February

 Who doesn’t enjoy history with a bit of style and luxury?
 Sitting tall on Janpath, one of the most famous roads of the city, is a fine beauty called The Imperial.
 Many stories from the olden days are hidden in the corridors, powder rooms, bars and even in the folding of the serviette at this grand five-star.
 Records state that Nehru, Gandhi, Jinnah and Mountbatten met at the hotel bar Patiala Peg to talk over the possibility of partition.
 The walls of this museum like hotel adorn numerous pieces and artwork from the colonial period which will transport you to the regalement and princely ambience of the British Raj.